The Simple Self Care Lifestyle with mo

 Lead and Salt

 Salt has lead in it.
-Table Salt and Sea Salt.
+Table Salt and Sea Salt BOTH have lead in them.

 Our bodies and brains do not need us to consume any amount of lead.